Glossary of Human Resources Management and Employee Benefit Terms

 Business agility is a company’s ability to adapt to a changing situation while still maintaining its vision.
 Agility is the idea that your business plan will not lose momentum even when there are internal and external changes both within and outside of your control.
 Business agility is important for any company that wants to be around for the long haul.
 Keep reading to learn more from BambooHR about how to be agile in your own business.

 A question you might find yourself asking is “Why do we need agility in business?”
-Or maybe you are still wondering simply, “What is agility in business?”
+Or maybe you are still wondering simply, “What is business agility?”
 Let’s break it back down: business agility is important for a company because it is more than simply being able to adapt to change; it is also being able to anticipate possible change in the future, and being proactive toward that future change.

 You need agility in business because if you are not watching for changes in your market, you risk falling behind your competition.
 By anticipating change you are able to stay ahead of the curve and stand out in your own market.
 Being agile in business benefits your company and your customers at the same time.
 Business agility mostly means you are striving to put your clients and customers first.
 When you anticipate the market you can provide the best possible service to your clients.